Billionaire Ransom: Plot

-As one of the group of teens are hiking through the woods, one teen whose name is Keiko cuts her thigh after trying to climb over a log.
+As one of the group of teens is hiking through the woods, one teen whose name is Keiko cuts her thigh after trying to climb over a log.
 She decides not to tell anyone and keeps it to herself, they all decide to take shelter deep in the woods to rest for the night.
-In the morning, one of the mercenaries Rachel pursues them in the woods and trips one of their booby traps which sends wood spikes into her leg.
+In the morning, one of the mercenaries, Rachel, pursues them in the woods and trips one of their booby traps which sends wood spikes into her leg.
 Kyle and his group hear her scream but decide to leave her to die, as they are moving along they encounter Amy who has a troubled look on her face.
 When Kyle asks what's wrong she tells them that Keiko had injured herself and kept her wound hidden, as a result she bled out overnight by the time they found out it was too late.
 Keiko's boyfriend refusing to believe this rushes to the other group with Kyle and the others following behind.

-Kyle and the others arrive and see Keiko's boyfriend mourning and sitting over her body, the others are left stunned, seeing this Kyle runs off intent on revenge.
+Kyle and the others arrive and see Keiko's boyfriend mourning and sitting over her body, the others are left stunned, and seeing this Kyle runs off intent on revenge.
 Kyle heads over to where the mercenary Rachel had been caught in their trap to kill her in retaliation, but she is nowhere to be found.
 Until she appears behind Kyle pointing her rifle at him and forces him to drop the bow and arrows he has on him, and restrains him with some rubber cuffs.
 As she prepares to take him away Amy arrives and sees what's going on and jumps on Rachel and they roll down a hill.
-As result of the tumble Amy ends up breaking her arm with her bone protruding out as a result.
+As a result of the tumble, Amy ends up breaking her arm with her bone protruding out as a result.
 A fight ensues between the two and ends with Amy puncturing Rachel's neck with her broken bone killing her.

 Kyle tends to Amy's arm and the two reconcile by sharing a kiss with each other.
 After Kyle and Amy leave to regroup with the others, another mercenary named Danny finds Rachel's corpse and enraged decides to hunt down the teens.
-He manages to catch up to them and points his rifle at them but he ends being surrounded by the teens but he is unfazed and tells them to drop their weapons.
+He manages to catch up to them and points his rifle at them but he ends up being surrounded by the teens.
+He is unfazed and tells them to drop their weapons.
 They comply, but Kyle and the other teens distract him long enough for James to shoot him in the neck with an arrow incapacitating him.